renatomatz/Dal-io/docs/_build/html/_sources/index.rst.txt

 .. code-block:: text

-    >>> {'GOOG': 0.45514,
+    {'GOOG': 0.45514,
      'MSFT': 0.82602,
      'ATVI': -0.49995,
      'TTWO': 0.29241,
      'GM': -0.43788,
      'FORD': 0.38413,
      'SPY': -0.01986}

-Also, every time you run a set of stocks or time intervals, the new run will be automatically layered with the old one and indexed at 100, which can be great for comparring how multiple portfolios would have fared!
+Also, every time you run a set of stocks or time intervals, the new run will be automatically layered with the old one and indexed at 100, which can be great for comparing how multiple portfolios would have fared!
 To clear this, just re-define the graph.

 Hope this example was enough to show how you can create clean and powerful models using just a few lines of code!